 - Use your student SSO credentials to log into the student housing portal and complete:

 - Review and submit the Return to Housing COVID-19 Questionnaire

 - Review and sign the Spring 2021 Housing Terms and Conditions

 - Review and sign the updated Health and Wellness Pledge

 As the COVID-19 pandemic evolves, students from high-risk states may be required to receive more frequent testing during the first two weeks of arriving to campus.
 As we continue to monitor the pandemic, additional guidance will be communicated as we get closer to the start of the spring semester.

 Medical accommodations in housing

 Residential Life staff will do their best to accommodate students requesting medical accommodations in housing.
 Limited space will be available for vulnerable populations.
 Please contact the Office of Residential Life to speak with a staff member regarding your housing needs.
-We encourage you to consider virtual courses for the fall semester if you require a medical accommodation and do not feel comfortable living on campus.
+We encourage you to consider virtual courses if you require a medical accommodation and do not feel comfortable living on campus.